 Why is this so?
 This is so because our God is a holy God.
 And prayer is our channel of communication with God.
 If sin has found a strong lodging in our heart, our prayers would be corrupted by it.
 And a sin-stained prayer cannot be heard by God because He is a holy God.

 Sin in our heart can block prayer because it is like a lot of interruptions on the telephone line that makes the voice unintelligible.
 It can be compared to a lot of impurities that get collected in a pipe so that the smooth flow of water is curbed.
 It is also like a strong acid that gradually corrodes the vessel that holds it.
-It is similar to cancer that spreads and destroys.
 So, if sin can be removed from our hearts, God will not reject our prayer or withhold His love!